 |Required Education||Construction experience, associate degree or bachelor's degree in construction science, construction management, architecture, engineering, building science, or construction technology|

 |Other Requirements||An apprenticeship may be required|

 |Projected Job Growth (2018-2028)||10%*|

 According to the U.S. Bureau of Labor Statistics (BLS), construction managers coordinate the major components of a construction project, such as the timeline and budget (www.bls.gov).
 During a project, these professionals review contracts, purchase materials and may be charged with making personnel decisions.
 The BLS indicates that larger construction projects may have multiple construction mangers for specific segments of a project.
 Construction managers work with other professionals, including engineers, accountants and architects.

 Career Outlook and Salary Information

-The BLS states that employment opportunities for construction managers are expected to increase 5% from 2014-2024, spurred in part by the need to make significant infrastructure repairs.
+The BLS states that employment opportunities for construction managers are expected to increase faster than average from 2018-2028, spurred in part by the need to make significant infrastructure repairs.
 Employment is tied to the construction industry, which may struggle during poor economic periods.
 Individuals with a bachelor's degree in the field may have an advantage.